IceCreamYou/Facebook-style-Statuses/README.txt

 (C) facebook_status_get_rel_status($ur_rtid, $number, $grouping)
-    Returns the latest status updates from users with whom the current user has a relationship.
+    Returns the latest status updates from users with whom the current user has a relationship in the same form as facebook_status_get_status.
 If $grouping is TRUE, only one status update is returned per user; if FALSE, all statuses are returned for the relevant users.
-If $ur_rtid is not passed, this function uses the default relationship specified on the Facebook Status settings page. $number controls the number of statuses returned; if it is not passed, it defaults to the setting on the Facebook Status settings page.
+If $ur_rtid is -2 or not passed, this function uses the default relationship specified on the Facebook Status settings page.
+If it is -1, all relationship types will be used.
+It can also be an array with RTIDs as keys, if multiple relationship types are needed. $number controls the number of statuses returned; if it is not passed, it defaults to the setting on the Facebook Status settings page.

 (D) facebook_status_list_render($fbs_list)
     Returns themed HTML for a list of status updates.  $fbs_list is an array in